YaronKoresh/definers/README.md

 ## Quick Start

-Here’s a quick example of how to use Definers to summarize a piece of text (requires the ai extra):
+Here’s a quick example of how to use Definers to summarize a piece of text:

 ```python
 from definers import summary, init_pretrained_model